yangshun/tech-interview-handbook/domain/security.md

 #### Asymmetric Encryption

 - A pair of keys are required: a **private key** and a **public key**.
 Public keys can be shared with anyone while private keys should be kept secret and known only to the owner.
-- A private key can be used to decrypt a message encrypted by a public key.
+- A private key can be used to decrypt a message encrypted by the corresponding public key.
 A successful decryption verifies that the holder possesses the private key.
-- Also known as public key cryptography.
+- Also known as public-key cryptography.

 ## Public Key Infrastructure